 From the beginning of Year 9 you will learn about garment construction, pattern cutting, adornment, illustration and methods of printing, surface decoration and embellishment.
-Through a series of mini workshops, you will experiment with a range of techniques which you can then develop in your own work.
-You will use the work of historic and contemporary designers and makers and their associated working practices as inspiration for your designs.
-The course will include an element of drawing.
+Through a series of mini workshops and looking at the work of others, you will experiment with a range of techniques which you can then develop in your own work.
+The course will require you to utilise drawing and painting skills that you have developed in Key Stage 3.

-This course will be taught through a range of projects including children's/unisex wear, a white shirt project and a womenswear project.
+This course will be taught through a range of projects based on a variety of themes including, kids wear, water, landmarks and Recycle, Reuse and Represent.
 You will be given a design brief as your starting point allowing you to explore related themes or concepts by: